PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 09:11:33
+Last updated: 2024-04-11 09:12:05
-Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson
+Random Quote: For some women it was the ashes of my parents.
+For others it was the trophy from Wimbledon and believe it or not, for one busty dullard, it was both.
+Game, enormous set and match! - Barney Stinson